rahatray/commands/composer.md

 # Install a specific version of a package via composer:
     $ composer require indianfood/indianfood:v3.0.4-beta.5

-# these conflict with your requirements or minimum-stabilitym arose, add these two lines at the end of "composer.json" file, before the closing brace:
+# these conflict with your requirements or minimum-stabilitym arose, add these two lines at the end of "composer.json" file, before the closing brace, don't forget to add a "," before putting these:
-    ,
   "minimum-stability": "dev",
   "prefer-stable": true